accellera-official/systemc.org/docs/overview/systemc-verification.md

 # SystemC for Verification

-Beyond SystemC’s built-in capabilities for system-level design and modeling, verification extensions are prodived to create a scalable verification infrastructure supporting verification at a higher level of abstraction, compatible with industry recognized methodologies such as the Universal Verification Methodology (UVM).
+Beyond SystemC’s built-in capabilities for system-level design and modeling, verification extensions are provided to create a scalable verification infrastructure supporting verification at a higher level of abstraction, compatible with industry recognized methodologies such as the Universal Verification Methodology (UVM).

 While the verification needs in SystemC evolve and integration with other languages is more and more frequent, additions to the existing capabilities are required.
 For example, these additions will also focus on coverage analysis and temporal assertion checking mechanisms and their interfacing and/or integration into the SystemC language.
 Standardizing these additions is crucial to allow seamless migration of models from the environment of one EDA tool supplier to another.
 This integration process also includes the analysis and evaluation of interfaces to existing Accellera verification approaches like UVM and their seamless integration into a C/C++ or SystemC-based verification process.